 Helping children choose the right book

-We want all children to reap the academic and personal benefits of reading, therefore it is important to tackle the factors which may be taking away from their enjoyment, causing them to skip parts or half-heartedly flick through the pages.
+We want all children to reap the academic and personal benefits of reading, therefore it is important to tackle the factors which may be taking away from their enjoyment and causing them to skip parts or half-heartedly flick through the pages.

-A child's attention will wane if they are not interested in the book's subject matter.
-It is, therefore important you help your child pick a genre/topic which suits their preferences.
-When reading a book they enjoy, a child will become more invested in the plot and the characters, and will want to read on to see what happens next.
+A child's attention will wane if they are not interested in the book they are reading.
+It is, therefore, important you help your child something to read that they will want to read.
+This will help them to become more invested in the plot and the characters and keep them wanting to read on to see what happens next.

-Children will quickly become frustrated and disheartened when reading a book which is too difficult for them; likewise, they will soon disengage with a book which is too easy for them.
+Children will quickly become frustrated and disheartened when reading a book which is too difficult for them.
+Likewise, they will soon disengage with a book if it is too easy for them.
 Encourage your child to select books based on their ability, not their age.

-It is important to let your child's ability guide their reading choices, not society's expectations on what they should be reading for their age.
-Kumon's Recommended Reading List (RRL) is categorised in this very way - by difficulty, rather than age or academic year.
+It is important to let your child's ability guide their reading choices, not their school's expectations of what they should be reading.
+Kumon's Recommended Reading List is categorised in this very way - by difficulty, rather than age or academic year.

-The primary function of books is to entertain and enlighten; and in choosing books that are just-right for the reader, we can encourage them to read more and more and develop a lifelong love of reading!
+Reading books should entertain and enlighten; so in choosing books that are just right for the reader, we can encourage them to read more and more and develop a lifelong love of reading!